 Research Object

-The research object of the factory planning group is the factory in its global environment.
-The factory is described by its factory entities over its entire life cycle, with a particular focus on the processes for factory planning in all planning cases.
+The research focus of the Factory Planning Group is the factory in its global environment.
+The factory is described in terms of its factory objects throughout its entire life cycle, with a particular focus on the processes involved in planning factories in all planning scenarios.

 Research Goal

-The research goal of the factory planning group is to lead the factory planning process in all its planning cases to a reproducible result.
-The later effects of planning decisions on the economic efficiency and productivity of the factory are also to be modelled qualitatively and quantitatively.
+The research goal of the Factory Planning Group is to lead the factory planning process to a reproducible result in all planning cases.
+Likewise, the subsequent effects of planning decisions on the factory's economic efficiency and productivity are to be modeled qualitatively and quantitatively.

 Procedure for Achieving the Research Goal

-In order to realise our research goal, we first develop description and action models for a comprehensive understanding of the factory system and its mode of operation.
-On this basis, decision models are developed for reproducible planning and evaluation of the quality of a factory.
-The holistic qualitative and quantitative evaluation of the factory requires, among other things, the use of parameters of efficiency (costs) and productivity (performance) as well as the other target fields of factory planning (e.g. transparency, communication, adaptability or material flow orientation).
-For this purpose, as one of various building blocks, production and business management models are used, including the logistics models developed at the IFA.
-Innovative new technologies and approaches are also constantly reviewed for their applicability in factory planning.
-The knowledge gained in this way is condensed by the development of process models into a reproducible, application-oriented process for the planning and evaluation of factories.
+In order to achieve our research goal, we first develop descriptive and operational models for a comprehensive understanding of the factory system and how it works.
+On this basis, decision models are developed for reproducible planning and evaluation of factory quality.
+The holistic qualitative and quantitative evaluation of the factory requires, among other things, the use of parameters for economic efficiency (costs) and productivity (performance) as well as other target areas of factory planning (e.g., transparency, communication, adaptability, or material flow orientation).
+For this purpose, one of several building blocks is the use of production and business management models, which include the logistics models developed at the IFA.
+Innovative new technologies and approaches are also continuously reviewed for their applicability in factory planning.
+The knowledge gained in this way is condensed into a reproducible, application-oriented process for planning and evaluating factories through the development of process models.

 Research Object